 Include biographical sketches for persons occupying key positions.
 In the event that a biographical sketch is included for an identified individual who is not yet hired, please include a letter of commitment from that person with the biographical sketch.
 Given the 80-page limit, it is recommended that biographical sketches be no more than two pages in length per person.
-Biographical sketches should document education, skills, and experience that are relevant, necessary, and demonstrate capability to fulfill the assigned roles for the proposed project.
+For details on how to format the biographical sketch, visit: https://mchb.hrsa.gov/research/documents/FORM-Biographical-Sketchfor-Research-Grant-Applicants-Jan2020-2023.docx.
+Please note that even though the document has an OMB clearance number, it's not a standard form and your response counts against the page limit.